Don Pyle: Life and career

 After Phono-Comb broke up, Pyle began a new musical project with Andrew Zealley called Greek Buck.
 More experimental than his previous outfits, Greek Buck was noted primarily for their soundtrack compositions, such as those composed for films directed by John Greyson including The Law of Enclosures (1999) and Proteus (2003), Sarah Polley's film I Shout Love, and most famously, the theme song of the series Queer As Folk.

 In April 2007, Pyle launched his "Trouble in the Camera Club" photography show at The Beaver Cafe/bar in Toronto.
 The extensive collection of photographs documented the birth of the punk music scene in Toronto clubs during 1976–1980.
 An on-line version of the show was available on his official website.

 Trouble in the Camera Club was published as a photo and essay book by ECW Press in 2011 and included over 300 photographs of Toronto punk bands such as Viletones, and Teenage Head.
-His photos of international artists include Iggy Pop, Ramones, Dead Boys, The Heartbreakers, Vibrators and The Troggs.
+His photos of international artists include Iggy Pop, Ramones, Dead Boys, The Heartbreakers, Vibrators, and The Troggs.

 As a producer, music recorder, and mixer, his credits include releases by The Sadies, Iggy Pop, Peaches, John Doe, Andre Williams, and others.
 He composed and produced music for films by Ron Mann, Sarah Polley, and John Greyson as well as composing and/or producing music for The Inside Out Film and Video Festival, TV Ontario, Dragon's Den, and others.

 In 2012 and 2013, Pyle released recordings by his two bands.
 The Filthy Gaze of Europe, his collaboration with Dallas Good, had a 7" released by Ugly Pop records, with vocals by Damian Abraham, and Chris Colohan, with cover art by G. B. Jones.
 Black Heel Marks released an album called Feel Free in June 2013 that included Pyle in collaboration with Tacoma rock band Girl Trouble, Sandro Perri, and others.

+In 2026 he published Rough Description: Love Letters and Ghost Stories From a Life in Music, a career memoir.
+The book was launched with a public reading at the Standard Time event venue in Toronto, with a supporting DJ set by Georgia Hubley and Ira Kaplan of Yo La Tengo.